-Burst test measures the maximum pressure detected before the package fails.
+Burst testing measures the maximum pressure detected before the package fails.
 Because it tracks the pressure it takes to make the package fail, it does not actually test the seal strength in the manner that is required of ISO 11607.

-Instead, burst test is great for evaluating the tendencies for package failure when the package is exposed to a pressure differential.
+Instead, a burst test is great for evaluating the tendencies for package failure when the package is exposed to a pressure differential.
 Pressure differentials might occur during processes like sterilization and/or transportation.

 In section 5.4 of ASTM F1140, it states “these test methods do not necessarily provide correlation with actual package seal strength as typically measured using Test Method F88 (or equivalent).”

-Something worth noting is that Burst testing is significantly impacted by package geometry.
+Something worth noting is that Burst testing on packaging is significantly impacted by package geometry.
 It cannot be assumed that the seal which fails first under burst test is the “weakest” seal on the package, due to how significant package geometry is to the burst test itself.
 It is entirely possible that the seal which ruptures in the burst is found to be stronger than an adjacent seal located in a different position of the package if both were tested side-by-side with 1” linear F88.

 Therefore, it is not possible to assume that the smallest and largest package from a portfolio will exhibit equivalent burst results.
 This makes burst testing cumbersome when there are multiple shapes and sizes of packages.
 Whereas measuring 1” linear seal strength (F88) is geometry-independent and may lend itself more easily when there is a portfolio of package shapes/sizes.

 Now for the verdict…Can Peel Strength be substituted with Burst Test?